energy-modelling-toolkit/hydro-power-database/README.md

   - maximum storage capacity in MWh
   - link with the GEO and the PyPSA-EUR databases

-The storage capacity  is reported only when directly available from the source, thus is **not** estimated or derived by the other variables.
+The storage capacity  is reported only when directly available from the source, thus is **not** estimated or derived by us from the other variables.

 This dataset is released under [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/).

-## Contribute
+## Discuss & Contribute
+If you have any question or comment the best way would be to add a post in the Issues to keep track of open and closed issues/questions.
 If you want to contribute please [send me an email](mailto:matteo.de-felice@ec.europa.eu) or  submit a Pull Request on this repository.

 ## Author and contributors